top of page

 Two minutes before the top of the hour, two whistles will blow.

-When the bell rings at the start of the hour, you must be present, ready to go and in the starting chute.
+When the bell rings at the start of the hour, you must be in the starting chute.
 If you are not in the starting chute and do not start when the bell rings, you are disqualified.

-When one runner remains, they will complete a last loop, a victory loop.
+When one runner remains, they must complete a last loop, a victory loop.

 There is only one winner; all other participants will DNF (did not finish).